 In fact, by delving deeper into Google, different articles about craft beer linked to influencer marketing and names of personalities regarded as influencers in craft beer came out!
 (Try googling craft beer influencer to get a sense.)
 The same research did not, however, give similar results for fine/craft/specialty/bean-to-bar chocolate influencer or specialty coffee influencer.

-Did you know this data concerning influencer marketing?
-Do you think you may want to widen your possibilities by making a more conscious and strategic use of influencer marketing?
+Are you making a conscious and strategic use of influencer marketing?